HeatingSave cuts biomass fuel usage for large house in Derbyshire

 The HeatingSave system also has the ability to better manage air quality reporting and managing carbon dioxide, nitrogen dioxide and volatile organic substances within the atmosphere.

 HeatingSave can also constantly measure the carbon monoxide (“CO”) parts-per-million (“ppm”) levels; something very important with Biomass systems.
 Virtually all other biomass boiler have go/not-go CO sensors set to specific CO danger levels.
 The new HeatingSave CO sensor constantly measures low levels of CO which create poor air quality leading to cause long term health issues.
 HeatingSave is the only Biomass system that constantly measures CO, as low as 9ppm, alerting you via Text or email of any potential problems.

-The HeatingSave system was installed in mid-2017 and Mr Killingley opted for a self-install, carried out by an approved 3’rd party installer.
+The HeatingSave system was then successfully installed and Mr Killingley opted for a self-install, carried out by an approved 3’rd party installer.
 By his own admission, “the self-install had its challenges, but we’ve managed to successfully complete it with help from the HeatingSave help desk analysts.”

 Has HeatingSave managed to cut energy bills and biomass consumption?
 Mr Killingley’s immediate reply was: “Most certainly “yes”, by using the graph function I was immediately able to see the areas where we were wasting energy.
 HeatingSave has enabled us to fine tune the biomass boiler’s functionality, significantly cutting biomass fuel usage.
 I am sure that I’m saving at least 10% of wood pellet consumption.
 I could not have done that without the visualisation of what’s happening minute-by-minute provided by HeatingSave.“